 Does Homeowners Insurance Cover Break-Ins?

-Losses from break-ins fall into two categories, and they're generally both covered by your policy.
+Losses from break-ins fall into two categories, and they're generally both covered by home insurance companies.
 The first is the loss of possessions, such as laptops and TVs.
 The second is damage to the physical structure of your house or detached buildings.
 The first loss is covered the same way as we discuss above.
 A burglar might kick in, pry off or otherwise damage doors, windows, locks and other areas of your home.
 Some target a very unexpected item: copper pipes, which they resell on the metals market.
 If you come home and find pipes have been stolen from your basement, your insurance can help with these costly repair bills.
 Any resulting water damage caused by the ruptured pipes due to a copper theft would be claimable as well under your policy.

 What Types of Theft Doesn’t Your Homeowners Policy Cover?